ethereum/devp2p/discv5/discv5-wire.md

 There are three classes of messages:

-*Request* messages are sent as a [message packet] or [handshake message packet].
+- *Request* messages are sent as a [message packet] or [handshake message packet].
-*Response* and *Notification* messages are sent as a [notification packet], i.e. they can only be sent when a session has already been established.
+- *Responses* are the answers to requests, and are sent using a [session message packet].
+- *Notifications* do not require a response, They are also sent as a [session message packet].

 For request and response messages, the first element of every `message-data` list is the request ID. `request-id` is an RLP byte array of length <= 8 bytes.
 For requests, this